 - Graphic Design BA from ENSAV La Cambre Brussels.

-In the frame of an ongoing, part-time, structured PhD program in Education and Social Justice, I highlight below a few recent texts that detail some research interests.
-The structured nature of the program means that the doctoral research proposal comes after an initial two-year study period.
+In the frame of an ongoing, part-time, structured PhD program in Education and Social Justice, I highlight below a few recent texts that detail some recent research outputs.
+For a more complete view of the PhD outputs so far, please see this website on the Permacomputing PhD

 Decolonising Digital Learning Technology